 On older systems, libcurl uses the standard synchronous name resolver functions.
 They unfortunately make all transfers within a multi handle block during its operation and it is much harder to time out nicely.

 There's also support for resolving with the c-ares third party library, which supports asynchronous name resolving without the use of threads.
 This scales better to huge number of parallel transfers but it is not always 100% compatible with the native name resolver functionality.

 Independently of what resolver backend that libcurl is built to use, since 7.62.0 it also provides a way for the user to ask a specific DoH (DNS over HTTPS) server for the address of a name.
 This will avoid using the normal, native resolver method and server and instead asks a dedicated separate one.

 A DoH server is specified as a full URL with the

-CURLOPT_DOH_URL option like
+CURLOPT_DOH_URL option like this:

 curl_easy_setopt(easy, CURLOPT_DOH_URL, "https://example.com/doh");